Mediactive Book

 Welcome to Mediactive 1.0 — the book version, at any rate.

 Mediactive is available for purchase in print (Amazon, Lulu, Barnes & Noble, among others), and in ebook format for the Kindle and Nook.
-The Japanese edition, which was published by Asahi, is available there in stores and on Amazon-Japan; I wrote a new “Chapter 0″ for that edition.
+The Japanese edition, which was published by Asahi, is available there in stores and on Amazon-Japan; I wrote a new “Chapter 0” for that edition.
+(Here’s the Japanese version in PDF.)

 This project lives under a Creative Commons Attribution-NonCommercial-ShareAlike license.
-You can download it here as a PDF.
-I’ll be adding other digital formats soon.
+You can download it here as a PDF, and share it with others, free for noncommercial use.

 If you spot a mistake please let me know either in the comments or by sending me a message.